-We hypothesised that the door-to-door offer of a choice of how to test for HIV, which included the option to HIV self-test, might encourage people who never previously tested to test for HIV and encourage repeat testing, thereby increasing knowledge of current HIV status.
-We expected the intervention to achieve this by removing some of the barriers faced in accessing HTS, such as the direct costs and opportunity costs of accessing facility-based services (Morin, Khumalo-Sakutukwa et al. 2006), and of accepting an offer of home-based HTS specifically, including perceived lack of confidentiality of HTS delivered by healthcare providers, the lack of autonomy of available HTS services, the time at which home-based HTS is offered being unacceptable, particularly to men, and fear of finger-prick HIV testing.
+We hypothesized that the door-to-door offer of a choice of how to test for HIV - which included the option to self-test - might encourage people who never previously tested to test for HIV and encourage repeat testing, thereby increasing knowledge of current HIV status.
+We expected the intervention to achieve this by removing some of the barriers to accessing HTS - such as the direct costs and opportunity costs of accessing facility-based services (Morin et al. 2006) - as well as the costs of accepting an offer of home-based HTS specifically, including perceived lack of confidentiality of HTS delivered by healthcare providers, lack of autonomy of available HTS services, unacceptable home-based visit times offered (particularly to men), and fear of finger-prick HIV testing.

-For household members not contactable by the CHiPs, primarily men, we hypothesised that secondary distribution of HIVST would be more convenient to men as they could then HIV test at a time that suited them rather than need to be home or HIV test at the time of the CHiP household visit.
-We also expected that HIVST might be more acceptable to adolescents and younger adults, by providing greater confidentiality when HIV testing and make young people feel empowered to test themselves.
+For household members not contactable by the CHiPs, primarily men, we hypothesized that secondary distribution of HIVST would be more convenient to men, as they could then test at a time that suited them rather than need to be home or test at the time of the CHiP household visit.
+We also expected that HIVST might be more acceptable to adolescents and younger adults by providing greater confidentiality and making young people feel empowered to test themselves.
 We anticipated that the availability of HIVST would lead to increased participation in the PopART intervention, uptake of HTS and increased knowledge of current HIV status among the general adult and adolescent population (Figure 3).